canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 By default chips are not interactive anymore (they don't have hover, focus or active state).
 To make chip interactive you should use `<button class="p-chip">` instead of `<span class="p-chip">`.

+The dismiss button in the chip now provides its own icon, so it should not include separate icon element.
+Please remove any icons from the chips, and only keep the `Dismiss` text in the button.

 ## Variables

 `$grid-margin-width` is has been removed, as the grid margins differ at different breakpont.
 Use the values in `$grid-margin-widths` instead.